Tens of Thousands of Armenians Demanded Justice at a Rally in Front of Turkish Consulate in Los Angeles

 In the worm up to the main event, young people were chanting “Turkey guilty of genocide”, ‘Never again, never again” and other slogans.

-The program began with the National anthems of the United States and the Republic of Armenia, performed by the students of the Alex Philipos Armenian School.
+The program began with the National anthems of the United States and the Republic of Armenia, performed jointly by students of Armenian Day Schools.
 Afterwards, prayers were held and short speeches were delivered by the spiritual leaders.

 The event’s MCs were Armen Hovhannesian and Tani Khachaturian, who both condemned the Turkish government’s denial of the Genocide perpetrated against its Armenian population.
 The first speaker was Los Angeles City Council member Paul Koretz, who spoke about his first introduction to the issue of the Armenian Genocide when he was at UCLA taking a class about the Ottoman Empire.
 Then, he introduced Los Angeles Mayor Eric Garcetti, who spoke about his own heritage as a Latino and a Jew,and said that today he is an Armenian.
 The Mayor took out the Armenian tricolor from his pocket and put it around his neck.